On this page:

 For those who are deaf, hard of hearing, or have a speech/communication impairment, call VicEmergency Hotline via the National Relay Service on 1800 555 677.

 Woodfire heater smoke

 During the colder months, wood heaters and open fireplaces contribute significantly to air pollution in Victoria.
-Woodfire heaters that comply with Australian Standard AS 4013 are better.
-Approved and more modern heaters burn wood more efficiently and contribute less smoke.
+Woodfire heaters that comply with Australian Standards AS 4012 and AS 4013 are better.
+Approved and more modern heaters burn wood more efficiently and produce less smoke.

 Coal mine and peat fire smoke